microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdeviceconfiguration-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the configuration details of a [teamworkDevice](../resources/teamworkdevice.md).
-The [teamworkDeviceConfiguration](../resources/teamworkdeviceconfiguration.md) has properties related to software versions, peripheral configuration (for example, camera, display, microphone, and speaker), hardware configuration, and Microsoft Teams client configuration.
+Get the [configuration](../resources/teamworkdeviceconfiguration.md) details of a Microsoft Teams-enabled [device](../resources/teamworkdevice.md), including software versions, peripherals configuration (for example, camera, display, microphone, and speaker), hardware configuration, and Microsoft Teams client configuration.

 >**Note:** Licensing or payment requirements may apply for this API when made available for production use.